Effective Tax Rate Formula (Table of Contents)

 - Effective Tax Rate = 19.67%

-If you see closely, you will get to know the difference is all three tax rates.
+You will know the difference in all three tax rates if you see closely.
 The tax rate on every bracket is the statutory tax rate.
-The incremental tax rate (15% on 28,625 and 25% on 42,050) is basically the marginal tax rate.
+The marginal tax rate is the incremental tax rate (15% on 28,625 and 25% on 42,050).
 So we can see that the effective tax rate is lower than the marginal tax rate but higher than the lowest bracket income tax.
 The reason for that is the progressive nature of taxation.

 Effective Tax Rate Formula – Example #2